 Health Indicator Report of Obesity Among Adults

 Adults who are obese are at increased risk of morbidity from hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.
-Obesity is the second leading cause of preventable death in the United States.
+Together, overweight and obesity make up the second leading cause of preventable death in the United States [U.S. Department of Health and Human Services.
+Overweight and obesity: a major public health issue.
+Prevention Report 2001;16].
 Only smoking may exceed obesity in contributing to total U.S. mortality rates.

 NotesObesity is defined as a BMI of 30 or more.
-BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]] [[br]] Percentages have been age-adjusted to the U.S. 2000 standard population. [[br]] [[br]]Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
+BMI is calculated by dividing weight in kilograms by the square of height in meters.
+In 2016, Utah BRFSS modified its methodology for age adjustment to align with U.S. age adjustment.
+Data has been updated from 2011 onward in all chart views to reflect this modification. [[br]] [[br]] Percentages have been age-adjusted to the U.S. 2000 standard population. [[br]] [[br]]Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
 Comparisons with both weighting schemes were compared using Utah data, and the difference was about 1/100 of a percentage point.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health